 Nicktoons’s extensive portfolio includes more than 20 shows, spanning the years from 1998 to 2020.
-Oh Yeah!
-Cartoons and As Told by Ginger represent the pinnacle of Nicktoons’s programming, launching in 1998 and 2000.
-Our curated list, current as of April 2025, showcases over 20 of Nicktoons’s highest-rated series.
+For top-tier entertainment, Nicktoons delivered Oh Yeah!
+Cartoons and As Told by Ginger in 1998 and 2000.
+As of May 2025, our compilation of Nicktoons’s top-rated series boasts over 20 unique shows.

 When a spirited kitten acquires magical powers, it transforms her into a part rainbow, part butterfly and part unicorn hybrid, and she goes on adventures with her best friends, a book-smart owl and a yeti, across a magical world, called Mythlandia.